2022 Los Cabos Open

-The 2022 Los Cabos Open (known as the Abierto de Tenis Mifel for sponsorship reasons) was an ATP tennis tournament played on outdoor hardcourts.
-It was the 6th edition of the tournament, and part of the ATP Tour 250 series of the 2022 ATP Tour.
-It took place in Los Cabos, Mexico from 1 through 6 August 2022.
+The 2022 Los Cabos Open, known as the Abierto de Tenis Mifel for sponsorship reasons, was an ATP men's tennis tournament played on outdoor hardcourts.
+It was the sixth edition of the tournament, and part of the ATP Tour 250 series of the 2022 ATP Tour.
+It took place in Los Cabos, Mexico from 1 August through 6 August 2022.
+Daniil Medvedev won the singles title.